savochkin/PokerHandKata/README.md

 **Goal:** Reduce code duplication and make tests more maintainable!

 **💬 Discussion Points:**
-- How many test methods did you reduce from 4 to 1?
 - Is it easier to add new test cases now?
-Try adding one!
-- What's the trade-off between individual tests and parameterized tests?
-- When would you prefer individual tests over parameterized ones?
-- How does this relate to the DRY (Don't Repeat Yourself) principle?
 - Did you maintain the same test coverage after refactoring?

 ## 📁 Project Structure